JackXu0/contact_shield_demo_hq_deploy/README.md

 #### General Idea:

 - All devices keep exchanging annoymous identifiers using Bluetooth
-- If someone is tested positive, he need to upload his annoymous identifiers to the server everyday for everyone to download
+- If someone is tested positive, he needs to upload his annoymous identifiers to the server everyday for everyone to download
-- All users can download patient identifiers and compare identifiers they collect to get their latest exposure information
+- All users can download patient identifiers from server and compare identifiers they collect to get their latest exposure information

 #### Device suggestion: